slaclab/paws/README.rst

 `paws` stands for the Platform for Automated Workflows by SSRL.
 It was conceived to serve as a lean and modular workflow manager for scientific data.
-Its core modules are pure Python, but the library of `paws` Operations may introduce dependencies on any kind of package.

-`paws` interfaces with an ever-growing number of packages and provides for users to add their own operations, by writing Python modules following a simple template.
+`paws` interfaces with an ever-growing number of packages and provides for users to add their own Operations, by writing isolated Python modules following a simple template.

-After a `paws` workflow has been constructed, it can be easily moved between machines, so that it can be used equally well for scripting on personal computers, for processing behind graphical applications, or for remote execution on clusters or data centers.
+The essential ingredients of `paws` are Operations, Workflows, and Plugins.
+A `paws` Operation is meant to take some inputs and produce some outputs- it is essentially  a function, wrapped in a class, wrapped in a Python module.
+The class and module layers are used for certain conveniences in the implementation of `paws` Workflows.
+A `paws` Plugin is an object that should persist over time to repeatedly execute one or more activities, for example to monitor an experimental apparatus, or to expose functionalities of a complex object for Operations to use.
+A `paws` Workflow contains the logic necessary for stitching together Operations and Plugins, and despite the distinction in name, it implements the same interface as an Operation.

 Disclaimer: `paws` is neither the first nor the most sophisticated way to build and manage data processing workflows.